FranciscoMunguiaGaleano/LearningToBag/README.md

 # Training

 The proposed framework is designed for learning in the real world without the crutch of simulations, aiming to pinpoint the optimal grasping points for seamless transitions across distinct bag states.
 In a departure from conventional methods that often rely on simulated environments, this framework directly engages with the complexities of the physical world.
 By leveraging real-world interactions, the system dynamically adapts and refines its understanding of the optimal points for grasping.
 The framework's emphasis on simulation-free learning underscores its commitment to practical applicability, making it a promising avenue for advancing robotic capabilities in handling tasks, such as bagging, with real-world efficacy.
 The whole training process takes around 3 hours.
+The following video shows the robot training:

 <p align="center">
   <a href="https://www.youtube.com/watch?v=stVUH-i-5V8">